MariamAdekanye/Mariam-Baby-Step-in-Github/README.md

 --------
 # Project Objective: Problem Statement
+The purpose of this dataset is to do an analysis exploring the financial dataset to obtain some insights from it

+## Project Objectives
 The problems to be solved are:
 * The segment that brings in the most profit
 * Top 10 and Bottom countries performance in terms of sales and profit